fsantanna/fsantanna.github.io/Pingus/button.md

 }
 ```

-Understanding the method dispatch requires examining at least 5 files,
+Understanding the method dispatch requires examining at least 4 files, not
-excluding going through the class hierarchy.
+including the class hierarchy.
 For instance, we started examining the `PingusMenu` implementing the main menu,
 which extends the `GUIScreen` in the dispatching path.
 This is only for redrawing, as the `update` dispatch goes through a similar